industrial-edge/Performance-Insight-OEE-Dashboard/docs/Installation.md

 ### Configure status mapping

-Open the Performance Insight status mapping and create new status mapping.
+Open the Performance Insight status mapping and create a new status mapping which is needed later for the OEE settings.

 <p align="center"><kbd><img src="graphics/Performance_Insight_machine_status.PNG" /></kbd></p>